n1be/pidp11/README.md

 # PiDP-11 software, alpha version
 See obsolescence.wix.com/obsolescence/pidp11

+# A new version of the PiDP-11 software was released in January 2019.
+Download the manual at https://www3.ispnet.net/pidp11/PiDP-11%20Manual%20v0.2.odt and follow the instructions on page 11

+# This repository will remain online for a while, but you are recommended to use the above installation!

 **Important: I'm struggling with github's handling of large (largish) binary images.
 So, do everything as per below.
 Then, download the contents of the bootscripts directory (OS disk images and boot scripts) from this Google Drive file: https://drive.google.com/open?id=1SuBurN3uk6VqRGAmvjwREUWHuFMQLZPM